side-projects-42/Resource-Store-2/Container/NZKAS/ama/readme.md

 ### Guidelines

-- Ensure your question hasn't already been answered.
+- Ensure your question hasn’t already been answered.
 - Use a succinct title and description.
 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.